 Content That Actually Answers Things

-There’s no point creating content for the sake of it.
+Creating content solely for its own sake is pointless.
 We’ve all seen blog posts that waffle on without saying anything useful.
-They’re painful to read and they’re not helping with voice search optimization.
+It’s painful to read, and they’re not helping with voice search optimisation.

 What works is content that genuinely answers customer questions.
 Not marketing fluff or keyword-stuffed nonsense.
 Real, helpful information.

-Start a comprehensive FAQ section if you haven’t already.
-Think about every question a potential customer might ask before choosing your business, then answer them properly.
+Consider starting a comprehensive FAQ section if you haven’t already.
+Consider all the questions a potential customer might have before selecting your business, and ensure they are answered thoroughly.

 Write blog posts that solve actual problems.
 Landscapers can explain how to fix garden drainage issues.
 Dental practices can cover what to do if you chip a tooth at the weekend.
 Using content strategically to improve your local SEO ranking makes a massive difference for voice search.